jonlpersson/ed-latimore/site/_posts/2022-05-11-18-ed-latimore-quotes-on-dealing-with-haters.md

 ![ed latimore hater quote &quot;do anything well&quot;](/assets/images/posts/doanythingwell.png){: width="2160" height="2160"}

 Do anything well and you make yourself a target.
 Not just for your competitors, but for people who wish they could compete with you.
-These are the haters who never do anything more significant than trying to tear you down. ([Tweet it](https://twitter.com/EdLatimore/status/1495540123689230341){: target="_blank"})
+These are the haters who never do anything more significant than trying to tear you down.&nbsp;

 ***\[Read another article about dealing with haters here–&gt;[What to do when someone hates you for no reason](/when-someone-hates-you-for-no-reason/)\]***